Viktor An: Russian citizenship

 Ahn trained in Russia and received Russian citizenship to compete for Russia in the 2014 Winter Olympics.
 Ahn's father stated that the decision was due to lack of support from the South Korean skating association.
 Prior to moving to Russia, Ahn did not know the Russian language and had no familial ties to Russia.
 He had considered competing for the United States, but found that the process for gaining Russian citizenship was much easier.
 He chose "Viktor" as his Russian name as it derived from Victory, and to pay tribute to Viktor Tsoi, a Soviet rock star of ethnic Korean descent.

 In South Korea, fury erupted over the loss of Ahn to Team Russia, after his participation in the 2014 Winter Olympics.
 Several newspapers reported the scorn of the South Korean public and newspaper editors on the actions of the skating federation.
 Right after the Olympics, the Minister of Sports and President Park Geun-hye of South Korea both promised action in rooting out corruption and feuding at the organization that may have led to Ahn's "defection", in a bid to clean it up in preparation for the 2018 Winter Olympics in South Korea.
 In September 2018, Ahn announced his retirement from short track and moved back to South Korea.
 The South Korean public was generally supportive of Ahn in early 2014, but he also received online bashing amidst controversies at Sochi and in later years.
 In 2023, Ahn sought a coaching position in South Korea, despite having renounced his South Korean citizenship when becoming Russian.
 He was denied that position due to significant public opposition.

+Political issues

+In 2011, Ahn's decision to naturalize became a contentious political issue, with some attributing the responsibility to Seongnam Mayor at the time, Lee Jae-myung.
+By 2014, Lee defended himself by emphasizing that the state-supervised Korea Skating Union should be held accountable rather than the leaders of Local government.
+A significant development occurred in February 2022 when Won Hee-ryong, associated with Yoon Suk Yeol's People's Power presidential campaign, asserted that Viktor Ahn's choice to become a Russian national was influenced by Lee Jae-myung.
+Won Hee-ryong further claimed that the halting of operations for the Seongnam City Hall ice skating team was a disguise for bankruptcy and alleged that 30 billion won from Seongnam's funds were diverted to acquire Seongnam FC in a bid to boost the mayor's re-election prospects.
+The Democratic Party of Korea refuted the allegations, deeming them false.
+Concurrently, Korean ice skating officials emphasized the difficulty in isolating a single cause, especially when injuries and team disbandments coincided with ongoing factional controversies within the ice skating community.
+As of 2022, Lee Jae-myung faces legal scrutiny for allegedly accepting 17 billion won in unauthorized bribes from companies, masked as donations to Seongnam FC.